Skills shortages in key areas of the digital economy mean there are lots of opportunities for talented graduates to launch a career in the IT sector

 Other sectors that employ significant numbers of IT professionals include:

-- manufacturing - opportunities exist in multinational engineering companies in the oil, pharmaceutical, automotive and energy industries;
+- manufacturing - in multinational engineering companies in the oil, pharmaceutical, automotive and energy industries

 - retail - major retailers such as Tesco, TJX Europe, Arcadia and John Lewis.